-No Competences Examination element 12 4.1 ensure co-operation between the person at helm and the person using navigational radar installations according to visibility and the features of the wheelhouse; 13 4.1 use rate-of-turn indicators and inland ECDIS or similar displays in combination with radar; 14 4.1 act according to police regulations in case of reduced visibility and in case of good visibility; 15 4.1 use radio, sound signals and to agree on course by using information supplied by radar; 16 4.1 give commands to the person at helm including checking the person's required knowledge and skills; 17 5.1 take appropriate measures in high traffic density; 18 5.1 take appropriate measures in the case of failure of devices; 19 5.1 react appropriately in unclear or dangerous traffic situations.
+No Competences Examination element 13 4.1 use rate-of-turn indicators and inland ECDIS or similar displays in combination with radar; 14 4.1 act according to police regulations in case of reduced visibility and in case of good visibility; 15 4.1 use radio, sound signals and to agree on course by using information supplied by radar; 16 4.1 give commands to the person at helm including checking the person's required knowledge and skills; 17 5.1 take appropriate measures in high traffic density; 18 5.1 take appropriate measures in the case of failure of devices; 19 5.1 react appropriately in unclear or dangerous traffic situations.

-2. Technical requirements for craft used for practical examination
+Technical requirements for craft used for practical examination 2.